It’s about time to do a proper in-depth review of stock broker DEGIRO as many of you have been asking for my opinion.

 DEGIRO review – Fees

-There are 4 type of fees which I pay careful attention to when selecting a broker:
+There are 4 types of fees that I pay careful attention to when selecting a broker:

 - Transaction costs / commissions